'Rookie' from Ukraine lives his hockey dream with Ottawa 67's | CBC News

 A welcome distraction

-"He picked it up pretty quick actually, I was impressed," said Evan Brownrigg, the team's director of player development, who paired Maslov with defenceman Deryk Smith to work on his shooting skills.
+"He picked it up pretty quick actually, I was impressed," said Evan Brownrigg, the team's director of player development, who paired Maslov with defenceman Derek Smyth to work on his shooting skills.

 "It definitely was a slower session than our normal stuff maybe, but it was just as enjoyable."